Fast Large Language Model Collaborative Decoding via Speculation: Experiments

 \textbf{Configuration of \(\gamma\).} The proposal length \(\gamma\) is the only hyperparameter in SD, affecting the algorithm's acceleration.
-In the two-model SE setting, \(\gamma\) corresponds to the proposal length of the smaller model, with the larger model fixed at 1.
-For simplicity, we refer to the smaller model with \(\gamma > 1\) as the proposal model of SE, since it typically serves this role.
-We tested \(\gamma = 5\) and \(\gamma = 1\) for SE and SD speeds, reporting the optimal results. \(\gamma = 5\) is the common setting, while \(\gamma = 1\) ensures acceleration (\cref{cor:effectiveness}).
-In the three-model SE, all models have a proposal length of 1.
+In the two-model CoS setting, \(\gamma\) corresponds to the proposal length of the smaller model, with the larger model fixed at 1.
+For simplicity, we refer to the smaller model with \(\gamma > 1\) as the proposal model of CoS, since it typically serves this role.
+We tested \(\gamma = 5\) and \(\gamma = 1\) for CoS and SD speeds, reporting the optimal results. \(\gamma = 5\) is the common setting, while \(\gamma = 1\) ensures acceleration (\cref{cor:effectiveness}).
+In the three-model CoS, all models have a proposal length of 1.